vschoener/vschoener/README.md

 ## Gaming 👾
 ---

-Yes, I play games and I'm mainly focus on World of Warcraft and with my team we are focus to be 1st for PVE HL content.

-Here is my public log if you're interested https://www.warcraftlogs.com/character/id/40222084
+Yes, I play games but more in a chill way now.
+- Gran turismo
+- Resident Evil
+- Final Fantasy
+- Some FPS (Apex, CS)
+- League of Legends
+- And other solo game to escape from reality :)

 ## Chill 🏃🏻‍♂️
 ---